P3rd0s/angular-pet/README.md

-# Isntall and launch project
+# Install and launch project
 ## In last version only 4 steps:
 1. ng new proj (SCSS)
 2. ng add @angular/material